City of Boroondara

 |City of Boroondara - Agriculture, Forestry and Fishing||2016||2011||Change|

-Overall, 61.3% of the Agriculture, Forestry and Fishing held educational qualifications, and 20.9% had no qualifications, compared with 25.5% and 49.1% respectively for Victoria.
+Overall, 74.2% of the workers (Agriculture, Forestry and Fishing) who held educational qualifications, and 20.9% had no qualifications, compared with 46.9% and 49.1% respectively for Victoria.

-The major differences between the qualifications held by the Agriculture, Forestry and Fishing workforce in the City of Boroondara and Victoria were:
+The major differences between the qualifications held by the workforce (Agriculture, Forestry and Fishing) of the City of Boroondara and Victoria were:

-- A larger percentage of local workers with Bachelor or Higher degrees (50.3% compared to 12.7%)
+- A larger percentage of local workers (Agriculture, Forestry and Fishing) with Bachelor or Higher degree (50.3% compared to 12.7%)

-- A smaller percentage of local workers with No qualifications (20.9% compared to 49.1%)
+- A smaller percentage of local workers (Agriculture, Forestry and Fishing) with No qualification (20.9% compared to 49.1%)

-- A smaller percentage of local workers with Certificate III & IV Levels (12.9% compared to 21.4%)
+- A smaller percentage of local workers (Agriculture, Forestry and Fishing) with Certificate III & IV Level (12.9% compared to 21.4%)

 The largest changes in the qualifications held by the Agriculture, Forestry and Fishing workforce in the City of Boroondara between 2011 and 2016 were:

-- Bachelor or Higher degrees (+35 local workers)
+- Bachelor or Higher degree (+35 local workers)

-- Certificate III & IV Levels (+15 local workers)
+- Certificate III & IV Level (+15 local workers)

-- Advanced Diploma or Diplomas (-1 local workers)
+- Advanced Diploma or Diploma (-1 local workers)